TeamFormer: Shallow Parallel Transformers with Progressive Approximation: Experiment

-To evaluate the efficiency of ParaFormer as a parallel computing solution, we compare its inference performance with FairScale (a popular parallelism framework developed by Facebook AI Research \cite{FairScale2021}) and GPiPe (a parallelism solution developed by Google \cite{Huang2018GPipeET}) .
+To evaluate the efficiency of TeamFormer as a parallel computing solution, we compare its inference performance with FairScale (a popular parallelism framework developed by Facebook AI Research \cite{FairScale2021}) and GPiPe (a parallelism solution developed by Google \cite{Huang2018GPipeET}) .
 The sequential solution using a single GPU has also been compared as a reference.
-The experiment is conducted on an 8xA6000 workstation by deploying ViT$^{12}$ and ParaFormer variants across 1, 3, 4, and 6 GPUs, respectively.
+The experiment is conducted on an 8xA6000 workstation by deploying ViT$^{12}$ and TeamFormer variants across 1, 3, 4, and 6 GPUs, respectively.
 Inference is performed on the CIFAR-10 dataset, and the total time to process all $10,000$ images is reported in milliseconds.
 The results are presented in Table~\ref{tab:Time_Comparison}.

-The results indicate that ParaFormer is $330.33\%\pm 86$ faster than FairScale and GPipe, showcasing a significant advantage in inference efficiency.
-In general, ParaFormer achieves higher speeds as more GPUs are utilized for large-scale parallelism.
-Compared to the sequential approach on a single GPU, ParaFormer delivers an improvement of $284.47\pm71.92$ milliseconds by adding one GPU.
+The results indicate that TeamFormer is $330.33\%\pm 86$ faster than FairScale and GPipe, showcasing a significant advantage in inference efficiency.
+In general, TeamFormer achieves higher speeds as more GPUs are utilized for large-scale parallelism.
+Compared to the sequential approach on a single GPU, TeamFormer delivers an improvement of $284.47\pm71.92$ milliseconds by adding one GPU.

-The efficiency of ParaFormer may offer significant advantages when applied to various scenarios.
+The efficiency of TeamFormer may offer significant advantages when applied to various scenarios.
 Its ability to leverage multiple GPUs while maintaining high inference speeds allows for faster model deployment and reduced latency, which is critical for time-sensitive applications like autonomous systems or online recommendation engines.
-This efficiency may also translate to cost savings by maximizing GPU utilization and minimizing computation time, making ParaFormer an attractive choice for resource-intensive environments.
+This efficiency may also translate to cost savings by maximizing GPU utilization and minimizing computation time, making TeamFormer an attractive choice for resource-intensive environments.